-Ithaca College is committed to supporting the welfare of its students, faculty, staff, and visitors.
-Preparing a campus crisis/emergency response plan and allocating resources to respond to possible emergencies is one way in which the College offers this support.
-The plan is fashioned in accordance with appropriate laws, regulations and policies that govern crisis/emergency preparedness and reflects the best and most current thinking in this area.
+Ithaca College is committed to supporting the safety and welfare of its students, faculty, staff, and visitors.
+The college maintains an emergency response plan that was developed in accordance with appropriate laws, regulations and policies that govern crisis/emergency preparedness.